DataFire/Integrations/integrations/generated/azure_eventhub_eventhub/README.md

     * items [Operation](#operation)

 ### RegenerateAccessKeyParameters
-* RegenerateAccessKeyParameters `object`: Parameters supplied to the Regenerate Authorization Rule operation, specifies which key neeeds to be reset.
+* RegenerateAccessKeyParameters `object`: Parameters supplied to the Regenerate Authorization Rule operation, specifies which key needs to be reset.
   * key `string`: Optional, if the key value provided, is set for KeyType or autogenerated Key value set for keyType
   * keyType **required** `string` (values: PrimaryKey, SecondaryKey): The access key to regenerate.